 High-quality liquid assets consist of cash or assets that can be converted into cash at little or no loss of value in private markets.
 LCR is being measured in accordance with BSP Circular 905 and 996.
 The LCR in single currency shall not be less than the minimum required level of 100%.

-As at December 31, 2020 and 2019, the Bank is compliant with the LCR requirements.
+During the year 2021 and 2020, the Bank is compliant with the LCR requirements.

 Net Stable Funding Ratio (NSFR)